kayeekayee/global-workflow/cloud/AWS.md

 So there is no performance difference by running multiple copies of the container.

+Then we go back to our home directory

+     cd ..

 ## Running the workflow

 We can use the sandbox we created to create test cases to run such as C48.